vape/ScratchCard/README.md

 <img src="https://github.com/vape/ScratchCard/blob/screenshots/Screenshots/anim.gif?raw=true" alt="Scratch Card Animation" width="100%"/>
 </div>

 # How to use

 ## Installation

-Repository is a package, so you can install it via package manager or by copying entire repository into your project
+Repository is a package, so you can install it via package manager or by copying ```Runtime``` directory into your project

 ## Usage